When Employers Can Run Job Applicant Credit Reports

 What do these restrictions look like?
 For the most part, these laws prohibit the use of credit reports in employment decisions except under certain circumstances – for example, per Nolo.com, in Nevada it’s largely illegal for employers to use credit reports as part of the screening process, unless the job involves duties such as handling money, corporate credit cards, or financial accounts.

 Contact your State Department of Labor for information about how current laws apply to your location.

 Tripp Scott, labor and employment attorney for Catalina Avalos, supplies the following information on credit reports and tips for job seekers to protect themselves from credit checks by employers.

 - Information from credit report must be used only for purposes requested.

 - Employee has the right to know if any adverse action was taken as a result of information on the credit report; disclosure is required even if credit report information was not the main reason the applicant was turned down.

 - Disclosure does not have to be in writing, but it is a good idea for an employer to keep a record of the written notification.

-- An employer must provide the employee with the name, address, and telephone number of the consumer reporting agency (including a toll-free telephone number established by the agency, if the agency compiles and maintains files on consumers on a nationwide basis) that furnished the report to the employee and,
+- An employer must provide the employee with the name, address, and telephone number of the consumer reporting agency -- including a toll-free telephone number established by the agency, if the agency compiles and maintains files on consumers on a nationwide basis.

 - An employer must provide a statement that the consumer reporting agency did not make the decision to take the adverse action and is unable to provide the consumer the specific reasons why the adverse action was taken.